SECOND YEAR BASIC LEVEL NOTICEBOARD

 You can always write down the next composition or you can also compare your composition with your classmates.

 I do not double-check compositions either.
-Once the composition is corrected, it is your responsibility to check your copy of your composition, give me the original corrected and try to improve next time.
+Once the composition is corrected, it is your responsibility to check your copy of your composition, rewrite it with the corrections made and try to improve next time.

 Remember that I prefer your compositions handwritten for your own interest.